Amy Jo Johnson: Music

 Johnson is a singer-songwriter and has released four albums: The Trans-American Treatment (2001), Imperfect (2005), Never Broken (2013), and an EP titled Still Here (2024).
 She has performed in the Los Angeles area with the Amy Jo Johnson Band.
 In December 2007, she contributed guest vocals to Koishii & Hush's cover of The Cars track "Since You're Gone", which was released as a single.
 The song is also part of the album Souvenirs, released in 2008.

 Some of Johnson's music has been featured on television shows.
 Johnson's character in Felicity was originally described as a dancer, but with Johnson's input, the producers rewrote the character as a singer and guitarist.
 As a result, Johnson was able to perform her own song, "Puddle of Grace", on the show.
 This song was included in the album Felicity Soundtrack (1999) successfully released by Hollywood Records.
 As a result of the reception of the song, another Johnson song, "Clear Blue Day", was also featured on the show.
 In The Division, her song "Cat in the Snow" is the theme song from one of the episodes.
 In Flashpoint, her songs "Dancing In-Between" and "Goodbye" were featured.

 In 2013, she performed the song "God" in her movie Bent.
 In 2014, her song "Lines" had featured in her short film Lines.
 Her 2017 song "Cracker Jacks" was the theme song from the movie The Space Between.

 Personal life

 Johnson was married to Olivier Giner.
 The couple married in 2009 but filed for divorce in 2017.
-They have one child, a daughter born in 2008.
-Johnson resides in Toronto, Canada, and became a Canadian citizen on June 23, 2015, making her a dual citizen of the United States and Canada.
+They have one child, a daughter, born in 2008.
+Johnson resides in Toronto, Ontario, Canada, and became a Canadian citizen on June 23, 2015, making her a dual citizen of the United States and Canada.